What Is A Pocket Listing And Are There Downsides?

 When you sell your home with a real estate agent, one of the first things that will happen is that information about your home will be posted on a multiple listing service (MLS), which is a network of databases real estate agents use to find information about homes on the market in their area.

 As the name implies, a “pocket listing” refers to a real estate listing that is kept in the “pocket” of the seller and their agent, instead of being made fully public.

 While pocket listings have been banned by the National Association of REALTORS®, they may still be an option but it’s not usually advised.
 If you’re still interested in pocket listings along with their pros and cons, this article provides an in-depth look at the practice.

 What Is A Pocket Listing In Real Estate?

-A pocket listing is a real estate listing that isn’t listed on the MLS, but is instead marketed to potential buyers through alternative means, such as word-of-mouth or private listing networks that limit who can see information on the property.
+A pocket listing is a real estate listing that isn’t found on the MLS but is instead marketed to potential buyers through alternative means, such as word-of-mouth or private listing networks that limit who can see information on the property.

 The term refers to agents holding listings in their metaphorical “pocket.”
 These types of listings are also known as off-MLS or off-market listings.

 How Do Standard Listings Work Vs. Pocket Listings?

 There is not a single, comprehensive multiple listing service.
 Each local real estate market has its own MLS which publishes detailed information on each home listed on it, from square footage to photos.
 This information is known as a “listing.”

 Real estate brokers and agents pay to gain access to this information, which they then use as part of their research for prospective buyers.
 The information is exclusively available to members who pay for access to the MLS.
 Before the formation of the MLS, real estate agents met informally to share this information; now, the process is much more organized.
 Also, while real estate agents get first access to the MLS, many sites like Rocket HomesSM can also access this information after it’s been published.